Jerrance Howard: Playing career

 Howard brings with him a strong playing career, over half of which was spent under Bill Self.
-He played point guard for the Illini along with All-Americans Frank Williams, Dee Brown and Deron Williams.
-Howard developed a reputation as the program's inspirational leader and was a team captain his junior and senior seasons.
+He played point guard for the Illini along with All-Americans Frank Williams, Dee Brown, and Deron Williams.
+Howard developed a reputation as the program's inspirational leader and was a team captain in his junior and senior seasons.
 He also was a two-time winner of the Kenny Battle Award, an accolade voted upon by the players and coaches and given to an Illini who earns the respect of his teammates through hard work and effort in games and practice each day.